Canon 1D C vs 5D Mark III

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1DC and the 5D Mark III are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DC has a higher magnification than the one of the 5D Mark III (0.76x vs 0.71x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D C and Canon 5D Mark III along with similar information for a selection of comparators.

-Concerning the storage of imaging data, both the 1DC and the 5D Mark III write their files to Compact Flash cards.
+The 1DC writes its imaging data to Compact Flash cards, while the 5D Mark III uses Compact Flash or SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 Connectivity comparison: Canon 1D C vs 5D Mark III